emberjs/rfcs/text/more-friendly-cp-caching.md

 `set('myProp', 200)` they expect the next time they get the property with `get('myProp')` to get the same value they just set.

-When someone implements a getter in a computed property, it's because setting state in this computed property:
+When someone implements a setter in a computed property, it's because setting state in this computed property:

 A) Has to set state in another property, like the example above.
 Typically that other property